S. R. Crown Hall: History

-The Illinois Institute of Technology Academic Campus was built on the site of a predominantly-black neighborhood.
+The Illinois Institute of Technology Academic Campus was built on the site of a predominantly African-American neighborhood.
 The Crown Hall site, specifically, previously contained the Mecca Flats.
 Originally built as a hotel for visitors to the World's Columbian Exposition, the building was converted to apartments and housed mostly middle-class black families, with as many as 1,500 residents at its peak.
-IIT acquired Mecca Flats in April 1941 with the intention of clearing the site to make way for the new campus.
-After a judge prevented the tenants' eviction in 1943, IIT continued to own Mecca Flats but did not re-rent apartments after tenants had moved away.
-After enough tenants had moved away, IIT announced plans to clear the site again in 1950 and razed it in 1952.
+IIT acquired Mecca Flats in April 1941 with plans to clear the site for the new campus.
+Renters' court judge Samuel Heller prevented the tenants' eviction in 1943, citing the wartime housing shortage.
+IIT continued to own Mecca Flats but did not re-rent apartments after tenants had moved away.
+After sufficient tenants had moved away, IIT announced plans to clear the site again in 1950 and razed it in 1952.

 The architect Ludwig Mies van der Rohe became the architectural director for Armour College in 1938; the college merged with the Lewis Institute to form IIT in 1940.
 Mies was commissioned to design a new campus for Armour, and later IIT, in the Near South Side section of South Chicago.
-For two decades, IIT's architecture school was temporarily housed in the Art Institute of Chicago due to the lack of a suitable building.
+Lacking a suitable building, IIT's architecture school was temporarily housed in the Art Institute of Chicago for two decades.
 The other buildings on campus are placed on a symmetrical grid, with small parks between each building, and were built predominantly of brick, glass, and steel.
 Mies's earlier buildings were designed around a grid of rectangular prisms measuring 12 × 24 × 24 ft across.
-These buildings tended to be up to four stories high, with corners made of I-beams.
+These buildings were generally no more than four stories high, with corners made of I-beams.